yussidivnall/scrap/README.md

 Extracting mechanism is very similar to it's xpath counterpart (discussed above), but implementinted using jsonpath syntax instead of xpath.

+The Json.Parser instance contains two generators, one for the original json _items_ and one for the extracted preprocessed _entries_.

 *Example*
 Given a json file in the form of a list of dictionaries,